-\item If $X$ is a set of paths of $Q$ and $e$ a vertex of $Q$, the set $Xe$ is formed by the paths of $X$ with source vertex $e$.
-In the same way $eX$ denotes the set of all paths of $X$ with terminus vertex $e$. \end{itemize} \end{definition}
+\item If $X$ is a set of paths of $Q$ and $e$ is a vertex of $Q$, the set $Xe$ is formed by the paths of $X$ with source vertex $e$.
+In the same way, $eX$ denotes the set of all paths of $X$ with terminus vertex $e$. \end{itemize} \end{definition}

-We now give a brief review about Strametz's method in \cite{Strametz} for computing the first Hochschild cohomology groups of monomial algebras.
-Recall that ${A}=kQ/I$ is a monomial algebra means that the ideal $I$ is generated by a set $Z$ of paths in $Q$.
+We now give a brief review about Strametz's method in \cite{Strametz} for computing the first Hochschild cohomology group of monomial algebras.
+Recall that an algebra ${A}=kQ/I$ is called a monomial algebra, if the ideal $I$ is generated by a set $Z$ of paths in $Q$.
 We shall assume that $Z$ is minimal, so that $Z$ is a reduced Gr\"{o}bner basis of $I$ with $Z=\mathrm{Tip}(Z)$.
-Note that $\mathrm{NonTip}(Z)$ modulo $I$ gives a $k$-basis of $A$, which we denote by $\mathcal{B}$.
+Note that $\mathrm{NonTip}(\langle Z\rangle)$ modulo $I$ gives a $k$-basis of $A$, which we denote by $\mathcal{B}$.

 \begin{proposition} $(\cite[~Proposition~2.6]{Strametz})$ Let $A$ be a finite dimensional monomial algebra.
 Then the beginning of the cochain complex of the minimal $A^e$-projective resolution of $A$ can be described by: